monobear2014/Chatbot-app/README.md

 ## 📌 Notes

-This project demonstrates the basic workflow of a RAG application, including document ingestion, embedding generation, vector search, and question answering through an LLM
+This project demonstrates the basic workflow of a RAG application, including document ingestion, embedding generation, vector search, and question answering through an LLM.